Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP satisfies relaxed-feasibility

 \section{Confident-NPG-CMDP satisfies relaxed-feasibility}

 With the accuracy guarantee of the least-square estimates, we prove that at the termination of Confident-NPG-CMDP, the returned mixture policy $\bpi{K}$ satisfies relaxed-feasibility.
-We note that because of the execution of \cref{pseudo:c_l_extension} in \cref{alg:cmdp}, at termination, one can show using induction that all the $\C_l$ for $l \in [L+1]$ will be the same.
-Therefore, the cover of $\C_l$ for all $l \in [L+1]$ are also equal.
+We note that because of the execution of \cref{pseudo:c_l_extension} in \cref{alg:cmdp}, at termination, one can show using induction that $\C_0 = \C_1 = \dots = \C_{L+1}$.
+Therefore, $\Cov(\C_0) = \Cov(\C_1) = \dots = \Cov(\C_{L})$.
 Thus, it is sufficient to only consider $\C_0$ at the termination of the algorithm.
-By \cref{pseudo:initialC0} of \cref{alg:cmdp}, we have ensured $s_0 \in Cov(\C_0)$.
+By \cref{pseudo:initialC0} of \cref{alg:cmdp}, we have ensured $s_0 \in \Cov(\C_0)$.

-By the primal-dual approach discussed in \cref{sec:confident-npg-cmdp}, we have reduced the CMDP problem into an unconstrained problem with a single reward of the form $r_{\lambda} = r + \lambda c$.
-Therefore, we can apply the value-difference lemma (\cref{lemma:value-diff}) of Confident-NPG in the single reward setting (see \cref{sec:confident-NPG-single}) to Confident-NPG-CMDP.
-Then, we can show the value difference between $\pi^*$ and $\bpi{K}$ can be bounded, which leads to:
+By employing the primal-dual approach discussed in \cref{sec:confident-npg-cmdp}, we reduce the CMDP problem to an unconstrained problem with a single reward function of the form $r_{\lambda} = r + \lambda c$.
+Therefore, we can apply \cref{lemma:value-diff} from the Confident-NPG algorithm in the single-reward setting (see \cref{sec:confident-NPG-single}) to our Confident-NPG-CMDP algorithm, replacing $\pi$ with $\pi^*$.
+Consequently, the value difference between $\pi^*$ and $\bpi{K}$ can be bounded, which leads to:

 \begin{lemma} Let $\delta \in (0,1]$ be the failure probability, $\epsilon > 0$ be the target accuracy, and $s_0$ be the initial state.
-Assuming for all $s \in Cov(\C_0)$ and all $a \in \A$, $|\tQp{k}(s,a) - \qp{\pi_k', \lambda_k}(s,a)| \leq \epsilon'$ and $|\tQc{k}(s_0,a) - \qc{\pi_k'}(s_0,a)| \leq (\omega + \sqrt{\alpha} B + (\omega + \epsilon) \sqrt{\tilde d})$ for all $\pi_k' \in \Pi_{\pi_k, Cov(\C_0)}$, then, with probability $1-\delta$, Confident-NPG-CMDP returns a mixture policy $\bar \pi_{K}$ that satisfies the following,
+Assuming for all $s \in \Cov(\C_0)$ and all $a \in \A$, $|\tQp{k}(s,a) - \qp{\pi_k', \lambda_k}(s,a)| \leq \epsilon'$ and $|\tVc{k}(s_0) - \vc{\pi_k'}(s_0)| \leq \omega + \sqrt{\alpha} B + (\omega + \epsilon) \sqrt{\tilde d}$ for all $\pi_k' \in \Pi_{\pi_k, \Cov(\C_0)}$, then, with probability $1-\delta$, Confident-NPG-CMDP returns a mixture policy $\bar \pi_{K}$ that satisfies the following,

-where $\epsilon' \doteq (1+U)(\omega + (\sqrt{\alpha}B + (\omega + \epsilon)\sqrt{\tilde d}))$ with $\tilde d = \tilde O(d)$, and $U$ is an upper bound on the optimal Lagrange multiplier. \end{lemma}
+where $\epsilon' = (1+U)(\omega + (\sqrt{\alpha}B + (\omega + \epsilon)\sqrt{\tilde d}))$ with $\tilde d = \tilde O(d)$, and $U$ is an upper bound on the optimal Lagrange multiplier. \end{lemma}

-By setting the parameters to appropriate values, it follows from \cref{lemma:relaxed-feasibility} that we obtain the following result: \begin{theorem} With probability $1-\delta$, the mixture policy $\bpi{K} = \frac{1}{k}\sum_{k=0}^{K-1} \pi_k$ returned by confident-NPG-CMDP ensures that
+By setting the parameters to appropriate values, it follows from \cref{lemma:relaxed-feasibility} that we obtain the following result: \begin{theorem} With probability $1-\delta$, the mixture policy $\bpi{K}$ returned by confident-NPG-CMDP ensures that

 if we choose $n = \tilde O(\epsilon^{-2}\zeta^{-2}(1-\gamma)^{-4}d)$, $\alpha = O \left(\epsilon^2 \zeta^2 (1-\gamma)^{4} \right)$, $K= \tilde O\left(\epsilon^{-2} \zeta^{-2}(1-\gamma)^{-6} \right)$, $\eta_1 = \tilde O \left( (1-\gamma)^2 \zeta K^{-1/2} \right)$, $\eta_2 = \zeta^{-1} K^{-1/2}$, $H = \tilde O \left ((1-\gamma)^{-1} \right)$, $m = \tilde O \left(\epsilon^{-1} \zeta^{-2} (1-\gamma)^{-2} \right)$, and $L = \floor{K/\m} = \tilde O\left(\epsilon^{-1}(1-\gamma)^{-4} \right)$ total number of data collection phases. \\ \\ Furthermore, the algorithm utilizes at most $\tilde O(\epsilon^{-3} \zeta^{-3} d^2 (1-\gamma)^{-11})$ queries in the local-access setting. \end{theorem}